vinodiOS/SwiftQRCodeScanner/README.md

 Download the latest version ,then unzip & drag-drop the Classes  folder inside your iOS project.
 You can do that directly within Xcode, just be sure you have the **copy items if needed** and the **create groups** options checked.

+### Do you want to use SwiftQRCodeScanner with SwiftUI?
+Please follow this example [QRCodeSwiftUIExample](https://github.com/vinodiOS/QRCodeSwiftUIExample).

 ## How to use
 Import SwiftQRScanner module and confirm to the QRScannerCodeDelegate protocol.